 “In the lab, the scientists discovered that exposing neural stem cells to excessive PPA damages brain cells in several ways: First, the acid disrupts the natural balance between brain cells by reducing the number of neurons and over-producing glial cells.
 And although glial cells help develop and protect neuron function, too many glia cells disturb connectivity between neurons.
 They also cause inflammation, which has been noted in the brains of autistic children.
 In addition, excessive amounts of the acid shorten and damage pathways that neurons use to communicate with the rest of the body.
 This combination of reduced neurons and damaged pathways hinder the brain’s ability to communicate, resulting in behaviors that are often found in children with autism, including repetitive behavior, mobility issues and inability to interact with others.”

 There are some other factors to consider as well.
 With agriculture came a diet high in starchy carbohydrates and sugar.
 This inevitably leads to increased metabolic syndrome, including diabetes.
 And diabetes in pregnant women is associated with autism and attention deficit disorder in children.
 “Maternal diabetes, if not well treated, which means hyperglycemia in utero, that increases uterine inflammation, oxidative stress and hypoxia and may alter gene expression,” explained Anny H. Xiang.
-“This can disrupt fetal brain development, increasing the risk for neural behavior disorders, such as autism” (Maternal HbA1c influences autism risk in offspring).
-The increase of diabetes, not mere increase of diagnosis, could explain the greater prevalence of autism over time.
+“This can disrupt fetal brain development, increasing the risk for neural behavior disorders, such as autism” (Maternal HbA1c influences autism risk in offspring); by the way, other factors such as getting more seed oils and less B vitamins are also contributing factors to metabolic syndrome and altered gene expression, including being inherited epigenetically, not to mention mutagenic changes to the genes themselves.
+The increase of diabetes, not mere increase of diagnosis, could partly explain the greater prevalence of autism over time.
 Grain surpluses only became available in the 1800s, around the time when refined flour and sugar began to become common.
 It wasn’t until the following century that carbohydrates finally overtook animal foods as the mainstay of the diet, specifically in terms of what is most regularly eaten throughout the day in both meals and snacks — a constant influx of glucose into the system.

 A further contributing factor in modern agriculture is that of pesticides, also associated with autism.
 Consider DDE, a product of DDT, which has been banned for decades but apparently it is still lingering in the environment.
 “The odds of autism among children were increased, by 32 percent, in mothers whose DDE levels were high (high was, comparatively, 75th percentile or greater),” one study found (Aditi Vyas & Richa Kalra, Long lingering pesticides may increase risk for autism: Study).
 “Researchers also found,” the article reports, “that the odds of having children on the autism spectrum who also had an intellectual disability were increased more than two-fold when the mother’s DDE levels were high.”
 A different study showed a broader effect in terms of 11 pesticides still in use: